 Some options include biking through the Stowe Recreation Path or visiting the Shelburne Museum to explore America’s traditional fine art and folk.

 Cape Cod National Seashore

 While skiing near Boston is a prime way to enjoy the snow and terrain, a day trip to Cape Cod allows you to enjoy the beach while going on bike trails and marveling at the wildlife.

-Hailed as one of the finest and most enjoyable bike trails in the region, the Cape Cod Rail Trail is perfect for spending the day.
+Hailed as one of the region’s finest and most enjoyable bike trails, the Cape Cod Rail Trail is perfect for spending the day.
 The 22-mile trail takes you through the ecosystems of the Lower Cape.

-Another place to explore in the region is the Cape Cod National Seashore, which was designated a national park by President John F. Kennedy.
-Today, you can go there to sit on one of the many beaches, including the Marconi Beach, Nauset Beach, and Herring Cove beaches.
+Another place to explore in the region is the Cape Cod National Seashore, designated a national park by President John F. Kennedy.
+Today, you can sit on one of the many beaches, including Marconi Beach, Nauset Beach, and Herring Cove beaches.

-If you can drive to Provincetown, make sure to visit the Pilgrim Monument, which is a 10-mile climb to the top.
-Apart from satisfying your history-living soul, this will also allow you to take a splendid picture of the Provincetown skyline from above.
+If you can drive to Provincetown, visit the Pilgrim Monument, a 10-mile climb to the top.
+Apart from satisfying your history-living soul, this will allow you to take a splendid picture of the Provincetown skyline from above.

 Stellwagen Bank National Marine Sanctuary

 Being the most productive biological ocean environment in the world, the Stellwagen Marine Sanctuary is an ideal place for whale watching.